 Kelis is an American singer, songwriter, and chef.
-After signing a record deal as a teenager, she captured feminist desires on her debut album, Kaleidoscope, and currently has seven records under her belt.
+After signing a record deal as a teenager, she captured feminist desires on her debut album, Kaleidoscope, and currently has six records under her belt.

 Where do you live?
 Glendale